 Our availability shows all possible round trips at the lowest fare for travel durations up to 28 days.
-You can select an out- and inbound flight and will be forwarded to Lufthansa’s website with pre-selected flight dates.
-Both Lufthansa and Swiss tickets are sold on this site.
+You can select an out- and inbound flight and will be forwarded to Lufthansa’s or Swiss’ website with pre-selected flight dates.

 Please note that from April 2 to May 2, 2022, the United Arab Emirates celebrate the fasting month of Ramadan.
 During this time, public services in Dubai are severely limited.